 Your best bet is Pokémon Online Roms, which will run you through installing an emulator – Visual Boy Advance in most cases – onto your device, and then you can download to your heart’s content (remembering, of course, that each games takes up space).
 It might seem like a lot of effort to go to, but considering the back-catalogue of titles not otherwise available, it’s worth it.

-Elsewhere, the exact release date for Pokémon GO – which lets you catch Pokémon in real-world locations – is still to be announced, and we’re yet to find out full details of Nintendo’s mobile conquests – but if this poll is anything to go by, Pokémon might be heading to your iOS or Android devices.
+Elsewhere, the exact release date for Pokémon GO – which lets you catch Pokémon in real-world locations – is still to be announced, and we’re yet to find out full details of Nintendo’s mobile conquests.
+But for now, you can always play mobile Pokemon by using a mobile Pokemon emulator app.

 Watch the TV Show

 Why does Pokémon Yellow exist?
 Blame Ash, Misty, and Brock!

 The Pokémon anime proved a phenomenal success when it debuted in 1997, and has since gone through many iterations including Diamond & Pearl, Black & White, and XY.
 While many fans will recall the buzz around the first feature film, Mewtwo Strikes Back, you might be unfamiliar with Celebi: Voice of the Forest, Lucario and the Mystery of Mew, and most recently, Hoopa and the Clash of Ages.

 Fortunately, they’re all either out now or planned for rereleased (Hoopa‘s out on DVD next month), as are many of the original seasons.
 If you want to relive the adventure from the start, search for the Indigo Leagues.